sbrow/skirmish/skir/README.md

 	skir ps [card name]

 'skir ps' fills out a Photoshop template file with information from the database

+### Reload the database from disk
+Usage:

+	skir recover

+Recover runs the skirmish_db.sql file from the dreamkeepers-dat repository on the database, effectively resetting it to the most recently saved state.
+To overwrite this file, see 'skir dump'.

 ### Query the database
 Usage: